Transparent. Future-proof. Compliant.

 • Developing a clear understanding of double materiality with a precise distinction between impact materiality (the company's impacts on the environment and society) and financial materiality (the impacts of sustainability factors on company performance)

-• Establishing a robust methodology for assessing both materiality dimensions with comparable but differentiated assessment criteria and scales
+• Establishing a solid methodology for assessing both materiality dimensions with comparable but differentiated assessment criteria and scales

 • Integrating qualitative and quantitative assessment approaches for a comprehensive capture of material sustainability topics